ARAldhafeeri/MeridianDB/docs/index.md

 ## Mostly Tabular Data for Features no Graphs

 In MeridianDB we aimed to maximize scalability and performance, there fore we designed to store extra features ( temporal and behavioral ) into SQL columns.

 We gurantee eventual consitency, we provide multiple settings that control the consistency experience to fit your business needs.

 The process is as follow :

 1. Agent send a retreival query.
 2. MeridianDB backend perform a similarity search on the query, with intentional over-fetching the results ( configurable ) with ( TOP-K) parameter.
 3. Content is fetched from D1.
-4. Data is filtered-out based on agent configuration.
+4. Data is filtered-out based on agent configuration, global configuration for all semantic, temporal, behavioral, contextual features.

 ## Quick start
 We wrote quick start section to understand our design choices and answers the why's, how's around MeridianDB.